gkos-bio/input_data_format/examples/cttv0006_networks_reactome/README.md

-## An evidence string example: Association between a protein complex and a disease via curated Reactome pathway evidence
+## An evidence string example: Association between a protein and a disease via curated Reactome pathway evidence

+*Bijay Jassal, Samiul Hasan*

 ###Reactome disease annotation: [Defective SLC26A2 causes chondrodysplasias](http://www.reactome.org/PathwayBrowser/#REACT_267687.1)

-*Bijay Jassal*

 The **SLC26A1 and 2 genes** encode sulfate transporter proteins that facilitate sulfate uptake into cells, critical in cartilage for sulfation of proteoglycans and extracellular matrix organization. **Defects in SLC26A2** result in impaired SO4(2-) transport leading to insufficient sulfation of cartilage proteoglycans.
 Defective SLC26A2 is implicated in the pathogenesis of a spectrum of autosomal recessive human chondrodysplasias.
 Severity of symptoms range from **mild (achondrogenesis type 1B (ACG-1B; MIM:600972)** to **intermediate (atelosteogenesis type II; MIM256050)** to **severe (achondrogenesis type 1B; MIM:600972)** (Superti-Furga et al. 1996, Dwyer et al. 2010).